-Altar flat surface, sometimes at ground level, often high, on which they make sacrifices to the gods.
+Altar, flat surface, on which they make sacrifices the Gods.
 It is included in the number of installations rituals of most known religions.
 The first examples of altar, Neolithic, have the shape of square blocks of stone with a cavity in the upper part or machined in the shape of a cup.
-Among the oldest altars associated with temples it is reminiscent of Eridu, the 5th millennium BC In northern Europe, the use of rectangular altars stood since the Bronze Age; in Egypt the altar, in the form of the stone table (hotep), welcomed the offers of food and drinks for the deities.
+Among the oldest altars associated with temples it is reminiscent of Eridu, the 5th millennium BC In northern Europe, the use of rectangular altars stood since the Bronze Age; in Egypt, the altar, in the form of the stone table (hotep), welcomed the offers of food and drinks for the deities.

 In Syria were popular types with increases in the corners, perhaps similar to the horns of the deer.

 In Mycenaean age, the altar, often connected with the funeral cult, had the shape of ‘table offer, or round cavity surrounded by a wall.
 In the classical period, it was destined for private worship and community; They could be of various shapes and arise in all public areas of civil and religious character.
 In the Hellenistic period, they were often colossal proportions (altars of Zeus and Athena Nikephoros to Pergamum, of Athena at Priene, of Asclepius in Kos).
 In the Roman world, they developed forms influenced by Greek models and could bear motifs garlands, ox skulls, power or reliefs with scenes related to the theme of sacrifice.

 Fixed furniture of the Christian church since the 4th century.